rundeck/docs/docs/learning/howto/acls/group-jobname.md

 ## Use Case Description

-Assign a specific Rundeck Group access to run a single named job in a single project.
+Assign a specific Rundeck Group access to run a single, named Job in a specified project.
 It will allow running that job against all nodes in the project.

 ## Code Description
 Find and replace these values with your own.